APPLICATION

 Surface aspect

 Even distribution of the sugar.
-Coating the side or not decides on the choice of the coating technique
+Coating the side or not decides the choice of the coating technique.

 Product integrity

-The system should not affect the overall shape by crushing or cause losses of particles (shear)
+The system should not affect the overall shape by crushing or causing losses of particles (shear).

 Stability

-The coating should hold or not been absorbed during the further cooling, freezing and handling operations
+The coating should hold or not be absorbed during further cooling, freezing, and handling operations.

 Key quality parameters